 - Provides direct and immediate access to mental health services via simple referral pathways e.g. self-referral.

 - Complements the existing mental health services to reach ‘hard to reach’ populations groups, especially men, and people in communities where access and uptake of services is lower.

 - Has a high level of measurability with clear metrics and reporting systems to assess progress and effectiveness.

 - People requiring more intensive treatment are referred to more appropriate services.
 Throughout the program, people may also be linked to complementary community networks and engage with other support service providers should they require it i.e. employment, financial or housing assistance.

-An independent evaluation of the program by Ernst & Young shows:
+An independent evaluation of the program by Ernst & Young showed:

-- A recovery rate of 67.5 per cent recovery rate in people that have participated in the program.4
+- A recovery rate of 67.5 per cent in people that have participated in the program.1

-- NewAccess overcomes stigma: Free entry, multiple referral pathways including self-referral, either face-to-face or over the phone sessions, no labelling and practical exercises are some of the features that actively reduce stigma barriers.
+- That NewAccess overcomes stigma: free entry, multiple referral pathways including self-referral, either face-to-face or over the phone sessions, no labelling and practical exercises are some of the features that actively reduce stigma barriers.